Exergist/Adafruit-MacroPad-RP2040/README.md

 </details>

 ## Notes
+* The ATEN CS62KM does not support media keys, so rotating the MacroPad encoder when it is connected to the CS62KM does not change the PC volume
-* My MacroPad RP2040 was ordered through [Adafruit](https://www.adafruit.com/product/5128) in December 2021.
+* My MacroPad RP2040 was ordered through [Adafruit](https://www.adafruit.com/product/5128) in December 2021
-* Additional MacroPad RP2040 resources may be found on [Adafruit's website](https://learn.adafruit.com/adafruit-macropad-rp2040).
+* Additional MacroPad RP2040 resources may be found on [Adafruit's website](https://learn.adafruit.com/adafruit-macropad-rp2040)
-* Additional QMK resources are compiled in the [QMK Syllabus](https://docs.qmk.fm/#/syllabus).
+* Additional QMK resources are compiled in the [QMK Syllabus](https://docs.qmk.fm/#/syllabus)

 ## Acknowledgements
-* [QMK](https://qmk.fm/about) is developed and maintained by Jack Humbert of OLKB with contributions from the community (and Hasu).
+* [QMK](https://qmk.fm/about) is developed and maintained by Jack Humbert of OLKB with contributions from the community (and Hasu)
-* Keymap header ASCII art by [patorjk](https://patorjk.com/software/taag/).
+* Keymap header ASCII art by [patorjk](https://patorjk.com/software/taag/)
-* [ForsakenRei](https://github.com/ForsakenRei) for his [RP2040-MacroPad](https://github.com/ForsakenRei/RP2040-MacroPad/tree/main) project, which was a useful reference.
+* [ForsakenRei](https://github.com/ForsakenRei) for his [RP2040-MacroPad](https://github.com/ForsakenRei/RP2040-MacroPad/tree/main) project, which was a useful reference
-* "Laptop" image created by Dong Gyu Yang from [Noun Project](https://thenounproject.com/icon/laptop-8086742/).
+* "Laptop" image created by Dong Gyu Yang from [Noun Project](https://thenounproject.com/icon/laptop-8086742/)